George3d6/x-alignment-chart/README.md

 2. Setup a Redis DB on [Upstash Redis](https://upstash.com/)
 3. Create a `.env.local` file based on the `.env.example` template
 4. `bun install` to install dependencies
+5. Install `pino-pretty` globally e.g. by running: `npm install -g pino-pretty`
-5. `bun dev` to run the development server
+6. `bun dev` to run the development server

 ## Deploy your own